ValkoDevs/valko-ui/.changeset/plenty-peas-hang.md

 - Introduced a ripple effect on click for clearer interaction feedback.
 - Added `type` prop for better form compatibility. (`button`, `reset`, `submit`.)
 - Fixed `condensed` prop not working correctly.
+- Exposed native click event when the button is clicked.

 **Card:**
 - Removed default minimum height and width to allow more flexible sizing.